 All boats in these categories serve a specific purpose.
 That is why you need to know in advance what your goal is and what you should pay attention to.

-1 Your goal: what am I going to do with the RIB
+1 Your first thought: what am I going to do with the RIB